armel/k1-teardown/openocd/README.md

 # Disassemble a raw binary as ARM/Thumb (paged)

-This command disassembles the raw binary PY32F071.bin using arm-none-eabi-objdump, forcing Thumb decoding and standard register names, and displays it page by page.
+This command disassembles the raw binary PY32F071.bin using arm-none-eabi-objdump, forcing Thumb decoding and standard register names, and displays it page by page:

 ```
 arm-none-eabi-objdump \